rasdani/fullstackopen/README.md

 ### Deep Dive Into Modern Web Development

-[part3](https://github.com/rasdani/fullstackopen-part3) resides in its own repo.
+[part3](https://github.com/rasdani/fullstackopen-part3) resides in its own repo and shows a deployed app.